gabledata/recap/docs/catalogs.md

 Recap catalogs store metadata and expose read and search APIs.
-Recap ships with a database, filesystem, and Recap catalog implementation.
-The database catalog with SQLite is enabled by default.
+Recap ships with a database catalog and Recap catalog implementation.
+The database catalog is enabled by default (with SQLite).

 ## Database Catalog